Teapot: China

-Early teapots, like those still used in modern Gongfu tea ceremony, are small by western standards meant for the individual consumption of tea.
-They use a higher ratio of leaves to water, which enables the brewer to control the variables of brewing to create several small infusions.
-After brewing, tea would then be decanted into a separate vessel, and distributed into the small cups of several drinkers, and brewed again.
-This allows the tea to be skillfully brewed, and for the flavor changes to be experienced through the various infusions.
+Early teapots, like those still used in modern Gongfu tea ceremonies, were small by Western standards meant for individual tea consumption.
+They use a higher ratio of leaves to water, which enables the brewer to control the brewing variables to create several small infusions.
+After brewing, tea would be decanted into a separate vessel, distributed into the small cups of several drinkers, and brewed again.
+This allows the tea to be brewed skillfully and allows the flavor changes to be experienced through the various infusions.

 Teapots made from pottery materials such as clay have been hand-fired for tens of thousands of years, originally in China.
 Clay is a popular material for teapots, as they tend to retain heat very well.

-Many traditional Chinese teaware is yixing ware.
+Many traditional Chinese teaware are Yixing ware.
 Yixing and other regional clays are left unglazed.
-This allows the clay to absorb the flavor of the teas brewed over time, and enhance the flavor of the tea going forward.
-Some Gongfu practitioners designate their unglazed pots for specific types, sometimes even specific varietals of tea.
+This allows the clay to absorb the flavor of the teas brewed over time and enhance the taste of the tea going forward.
+Some Gongfu practitioners designate their unglazed pots for specific types, sometimes even particular tea varietals.

-From the end of the 17th century tea was shipped from China to Europe as part of the export of exotic spices and luxury goods.
+From the end of the 17th century, tea was shipped from China to Europe as part of the export of exotic spices and luxury goods.
 The ships that brought the tea also carried porcelain teapots.

 The majority of these teapots were painted in blue and white underglaze.

 Porcelain, being completely vitrified, will withstand sea water without damage, so the teapots were packed below deck whilst the tea was stowed above deck to ensure that it remained dry.

 Japan

-Yixing teapots became very popular in Japan, with the Banko ware in particular being a close copy of the Chinese originals.
-The most significant improvements were the refinements of the shape and the extensive use of the "overhead" handle that makes carrying of the teapot easier.
+The kyūsu (急須), a common and traditional teapot in Japan, differs from the Chinese teapot in that it has a handle facing sideways to the spout.
+However, some kyūsu, like their Chinese counterparts, have the handle opposite the spout.
+Kyūsu is frequently made of ceramics.

+The kyūsu has its origins in a Chinese tool used for tea ceremonies.
+Although the Chinese tool may have been used to boil water, it is unclear if it was used to steep tea back then.
+In Japan, kyūsu has been used since at least the 18th century.

+The side arrangement of the handle is considered unique to Japan.
+However, the same feature can be found in some Chinese tools mentioned above.

+Morocco

+In Morocco, stainless steel teapots are essential for making Moroccan mint tea.
+Moroccan teapots are heat-resistant and can be put directly on the stove.
+Colorful tea glasses are part of the Moroccan tea ritual.
+The tea is considered drinkable only when it has foam on top.
+Teapots have a long curved spout to pour tea from a height of around 12 in above the glasses, which produces foam on the surface of the tea.
+Their designs can range from simple to heavily decorated.

 Tibet

-Teapots for butter tea in Tibet were evolving simultaneously with teapots of China, eventually settling on a pitcher-like shape.
+Teapots for butter tea in Tibet evolved simultaneously with teapots in China, eventually settling on a pitcher-like shape.